-Maintaining a room inventory system involves constantly updating and checking a database that specifies housekeeping status, a term that indicates availability of a room, such as occupied (guest or guests are already occupying a room), stayover (guest will not be checking out of a room on the current day), dirty or on change (a guest has checked out of the room, but the housekeeping staff has not released the room for occupancy), out of order (the room is not available for occupancy because of a mechanical malfunction), and available, clean, or ready (the room is ready to be occupied).
+Maintaining a room inventory system involves constantly updating and checking a database that specifies housekeeping status, a term that indicates availability of a room, such as OCCUPIED (guest or guests are already occupying a room), STAYOVER (guest will not be checking out of a room on the current day), DIRTY or ON CHANGE (a guest has checked out of the room, but the housekeeping staff has not released the room for occupancy), OUT-OF-ORDER (the room is not available for occupancy because of a mechanical malfunction), and AVAILABLE, CLEAN OF READY (the room is ready to be occupied).
 This facet of registration requires constant communication efforts among front office, housekeeping, maintenance, and reservation staffs.

-The following lists of reservation statuses (from chapter 5) and housekeeping statuses are offered as a review and a means to differentiate housekeeping status from reservation status.
+The following lists of reservation statuses (from Chapter 5) and housekeeping statuses are offered as a review and a means to differentiate housekeeping status from reservation status.

-Reservation Status Housekeeping Status
+RESERVATION STATUS HOUSEKEEPING STATUS

-Open Available, Clean, or Ready
+Available, Clean or Ready Open

 Confirmed 4 P.M.
 Occupied

 Confirmed 6 P.M.
 Stayover

 Guaranteed Dirty or On Change

-Repair Out of Order
+Out-of-order Repair